oacalvo/app_td/README.md

 This is the main tool for systematic sampling across position or angle.

+### Curved cuts

+Curved cuts are stored as polylines.
+The TD sampler resamples them by accumulated arc length, then samples the cube at each curve point.
+If `width > 1`, the app averages across local perpendicular offsets computed from the curve tangent.

+Important details:

+- distance in the TD is curve distance in pixels
+- exported trace points are mapped back to `(map_x, map_y)` along the same curve
+- very tight curvature can make neighboring width samples overlap
+- dynamic keyframed geometry is only available for straight cuts
+- exhaustive studies currently require a straight base cut

 ### Geometry

 Direct geometric editing of the selected cut: